Alaska Thunderfuck

-Honard co-hosts the web series Bro'Laska alongside her brother, Corey Binney.
+Alaska co-hosts the web series Bro'Laska alongside her brother, Cory Binney.
 Her first studio album, Anus, was released in 2015, followed by her second album, Poundcake, in 2016, and her third album, Vagina, in 2019.
 Her fourth album, Red 4 Filth, was released in 2022.
-Honard is also a part of The AAA Girls, a drag group with Willam and Courtney Act and hosts the podcast Race Chaser with Willam.
+Alaska is also a part of The AAA Girls, a drag group with Willam and Courtney Act and hosts the podcast Race Chaser with Willam.

 Early life

-Honard was born to Pam Honard and raised in Erie, Pennsylvania, and graduated from Fort LeBoeuf High School in 2003.
-He has a brother, Cory.
+Honard was born to Andrew and Pam Honard, and raised in Erie, Pennsylvania.
+He is partially of French Canadian descent, with his grandmother being French Canadian and originally from New Brunswick before immigrating to the United States.
+He graduated from Fort LeBoeuf High School in 2003.
+Honard has a brother, Cory.
 He studied theater at the University of Pittsburgh.

 Career

 2007–2012: Career beginnings

-Alaska originally moved to Los Angeles to pursue acting.
-Dissatisfied with the auditioning process, she turned to drag and got a job at the West Hollywood club Fubar.
-She frequently performed in the Trannyshack shows in Los Angeles.
+After dabbling in various jobs and projects in Pittsburgh, Honard eventually moved to Los Angeles to pursue acting.
+After discovering that he disliked the process of trying to land acting jobs, he conceived the concept and personality of her drag persona while smoking marijuana.
+Honard had previously done drag as a hobby, but the conception of "Alaska" fueled an intent to turn it into a career, and she eventually landed a job at the West Hollywood club Fubar.
+Honard frequently performed as Alaska in the Trannyshack shows in Los Angeles.
 In 2009, she performed in Palm Springs Gay Pride with Tammie Brown and Jer Ber Jones.

-Alaska met future boyfriend Sharon Needles (stage name of Aaron Coady) through Myspace in December 2009 and eventually moved back to Pittsburgh, Pennsylvania, to live with him in 2010.
-Along with Needles and Cherri Baum, she formed the band Haus of Haunt, which later evolved into a drag troupe based out of Pittsburgh bar the Blue Moon.
+Alaska met future boyfriend Sharon Needles (stage name of Aaron Coady) through Myspace via an introduction from Pittsburgh drag queen Veruca la'Piranha in December 2009, and eventually moved back to Pittsburgh, Pennsylvania, to live with him in 2010.
+She has said that she found Sharon Needles "fascinating", and, even after their breakup, "still does".
+Along with Sharon Needles and Cherri Baum, she formed the band Haus of Haunt, which later evolved into a drag troupe based out of Pittsburgh bar The Blue Moon.
 As part of the Haus of Haunt, she helped present the Pittsburgh debut of fellow drag queen and recording artist Christeene Vale in 2013.
 Alaska later impersonated Vale for the music video "RuPaulogize" by Willam Belli.
+The couple had friction between them after Sharon Needles' casting on season four of Drag Race, as Alaska had auditioned for every season of the show previous, and Sharon Needles had been cast on her first attempt at auditioning.
+Sharon Needles later went on to win the season in April 2012, beating fellow finalists Chad Michaels and Phi Phi O'Hara.